The 2 types of climate risk and how DR teams can prepare

 Here are a few general steps organizations can follow to conduct a climate risk assessment:

 3. Create a list of assets and systems that will undergo analysis.
-This should include everything from location and number of facilities, resource usage and performance data, product inventory, supply chain information, land usage data, and other relevant assets and systems that could be affected by climate change.
+This should include the location and number of facilities, resource usage and performance data, product inventory, supply chain information, land usage data, and other relevant assets and systems that could be affected by climate change.

 4. Gather relevant climate data.
 This should include current, historical and future climate data.

 6. Analyze and evaluate risks.
-This should include measuring each risk based on the vulnerability of assets and systems, the level of exposure to a risk, the probability of hazards occurring, the likelihood of a risk increasing over time, the magnitude of loss and/or impacts on your organization's strategic and financial positioning, and both the quality and quantity of potential impacts related to a risk.
-It should also cover how well the organization, its assets and systems can adapt to and recover from those impacts.
-Consider if your organization has any strategies in place to protect against each risk, as this might affect what actions need to be taken and when.
-A risk assessment matrix can visualize and prioritize risks.
+This should include measuring each risk based on the vulnerability of assets and systems, the level of exposure to the risk, the probability of hazards occurring, the likelihood of the risk increasing over time, the magnitude of losses or impacts on the organization's strategic and financial positioning, and both the quality and quantity of potential impacts related to the risk.
+Evaluation should also cover how well the organization, its assets and its systems can adapt to and recover from those impacts.
+Consider if the organization has any strategies in place to protect against each risk, as this might affect what actions need to be taken and when.
+A risk assessment matrix can help visualize and prioritize risks.

 7. Determine how to address and monitor risks.
 This should include identifying how to manage risks as they evolve and how to identify new risks as they emerge.